temple-geography/GUS-5073-Geovisualization/Lab7-choropleth-mapping/lab7-leafleatChoroplethMapping.md

 This week we are going to create dynamic geoviz with interactions.
 - Load GeoJson file in Leaflet
-- reate choropleth map based on the GeoJson file
+- Create choropleth map based on the GeoJson file
 - Create interaction for each feature in the GeoJson file
 - Add Legend for the map
 - Add other map elements, scale, data sources, map title, etc.

 ### 2. Load geojson file and create choropleth map
 Last week we talked about creating markers, lines, polygons to the map instance using Leaflet.js.
 This week let's load `geojson` file and create choropleth map using leaflet.
-Our previous code looks like this,
+Please copy the following code to your text editor and save as HTML file.

 ```html
 <!DOCTYPE html>
 <html>